SimonPreissner/machine-learning-potpourri/FruitFly/README.md

 The directory also contains test pairs from the [MEN similarity dataset](https://staff.fnwi.uva.nl/e.bruni/MEN), both in lemmatised and natural forms.

+Finally, it contains a file *generic_pod.csv*, which is a compilation of around 2400 distributional web page signatures, in [PeARS](http://pearsearch.org) format.
+The web pages span various topics: Harry Potter, Star Wars, the Black Panther film, the Black Panther social rights movement, search engines and various small topics involving architecture.

 ### Running the fruit fly code